Buzeqq/potential-train/README.md

 To run as localhost use: `docker-compose up -d`

 ## SSL
-To enable ssl use: `scripts/ssl.sh` whem all containers are running.
+To enable ssl use: `scripts/ssl.sh` when all containers are running.